Crunch-io/ta-da/content/request-demo/capabilities.md

 With Crunch.io, you can:

-* Get rid of two day turnarounds to answer questions.
+* Analyze all your data in one place

-* Build crosstabs with a drag-and-drop.
+* Build crosstabs with a drag-and-drop

-* Add visualizations with one click.
+* Add visualizations with one click

-* Export editable PowerPoint objects.
+* Export editable PowerPoint objects

-* Get rid of two-day turnarounds to answer questions.
+* Get rid of two-day turnarounds to answer questions

-* Create no-coding dashboards.
+* Create no-coding dashboards

-* Automate tracker wave updates of reports and dashboards.
+* Automate tracker wave updates of reports and dashboards